 Self-Certification Resolution Template

-I have prepared a sample self-certification resolution (along with a copy of the explanation in this blog post) that units can consider for adoption: SOG – Micropurchase Threshold Certification Template.
+I have prepared a sample self-certification resolution (along with a copy of the explanation in this blog post) that units can consider for adoption: SOG – Micropurchase Threshold Certification Revised.

 Note that all local government entities, regardless of audit findings, are eligible to raise the micro-purchase thresholds to the levels identified below, which are consistent with North Carolina law: